Monroe County Humidifier Installation & Repair

 Adding a humidifier to your home may save you thousands on home repairs and medical bills, but an installation by your heating and cooling professional may also help you save on your heating bill.
 By delivering high levels of moisture to your home, you will feel more comfortable at lower thermostat settings.

-The Environmental Protection Agency estimates, for every degree lowered, you can save up to 4% on your heating bill.
+The Environmental Protection Agency estimates that for every degree lowered, you can save up to 4% on your heating bill.
 That’s an average energy savings of $192-$384 in just one year!

 Can I use hard water to fill my humidifier?